apache/tac-website/source/_index.md

 #### Events for which support is available  {#events}

- * Community Over Code EU 2024 (June 3-5 2024 in Bratislava, Slovakia)
- * Community Over Code Asia 2024 (July 26-28 2024 in Hangzhou, China)
- * Community Over Code NA 2024 (October 7-10 2024 in Denver, Colorado)
+No events currrently, please check back again soon.

-See our [events page](/events/current.html) for more details on these events.
-To apply, complete the [on-line application](https://tac-apply.apache.org/).
+See our [events page](/events/current.html) for more details.
+To apply for a supported event, complete the [on-line application](https://tac-apply.apache.org/).

 #### Stories from past TAC recipients  {#stories}